rasmusthorsson/mfpg/README.md

 ![Program graph.](resources/docs/Layers.png "Program graph")

-The tuples in the layers represent the nodes in the graph and the costs in the transition map represent the weights on the edges.
-The edges are defined as going between the tuple that is the key in the transition map and the tuple in the *n'th* position in the layer of the next LayerList, where *n* is the index of the vector in the mapped value.
-A future improvement would be to replace the maps with matrices and instead of defining the first node of the edges via the key the edge is instead defined as a column/row pairing in the matrix.
+The Physical Note Representations (__PNR__) in the layers represent the nodes in the graph and the costs in the transition matrix represent the weights on the edges between PNRs in adjacent layers.
+The edges are defined as going between the PNR that is the *n'th* PNR in the current layer (by index) and the PNR that is the *m'th* PNR in the layer of the next LayerList (again by index).
+The cost in the transition matrix for that transition is then found at row *n*, column *m*.

 ## Program Structure